 Medicare Supplement Plans in Minnesota

-Once you’re enrolled in Medicare Part A and Part B, you’re qualified to enroll in any one of the Medicare Supplement plans in Minnesota.
-These plans are designed to cover the out-of-pocket expenses that remain after Original Medicare is billed, including copayments, deductibles and coinsurance charges.
+These plans are designed to cover the out-of-pocket expenses after the Original Medicare is billed, including copayments, deductibles, and coinsurance charges.
 These out-of-pocket expenses are often referred to as gaps in the Medicare system, which is why Medicare Supplement plans are often referred to as Medigap policies.

-How Are Rates Calculated for Medicare Supplement Plans in Minnesota?
+How Much Does a Medicare Supplement Plan Cost in Minnesota?

-Each of these plans has their own list of benefits, with the extended plan offering the most comprehensive coverage in exchange for higher rates.
+Each of these plans has its list of benefits, with the extended plan offering the most comprehensive coverage in exchange for higher rates.
 Beneficiaries selecting a Medicare Supplement plan in Minnesota also have the option of adding up to four riders:

 - Insurance hospital deductible for Medicare Part A